Theodorus-VII/Haleta_Moving_App/README.md

 CRUD Features:

 Our team came up with three fantastic ideas for our business features.
-We have decided to implement the first two and keep the third one as an optional (alternative) feature.
+We have decided to implement the FIRST TWO and keep the third one as an optional (alternative) feature.

-1. Patient Management:
+1. Patient Management:<br>
-Create new patient records
+Create new patient records,<br>
-Read/view patient records
+Read/view patient records,<br>
-Update existing patient records
+Update existing patient records,<br>
-Delete patient records
+Delete patient records.<br>

-2. Medical Procedure Management:
+2. Medical Procedure Management:<br>
-Create new medical procedure records
+Create new medical procedure records,<br>
-Read/view medical procedure records
+Read/view medical procedure reco<br>
-Update existing medical procedure records
+Update existing medical procedure records,<br>
-Delete medical procedure records
+Delete medical procedure records.<br>

-3. Managing appointment schedules (Optional/ alternative) :
+3. Managing appointment schedules (Optional/ alternative) :<br>
-Creating new appointments for patients with their preferred doctor and time slot.
+Creating new appointments for patients with their preferred doctor and time slot,<br>
-View their upcoming appointments
+View their upcoming appointments,<br>
-Update appointments or
+Update appointments, or <br>
-Cancel them if needed.
+Cancel them if needed. <br>
 Additionally, the app could send reminders to patients about their upcoming appointments.

 Roles:

 1. Doctor:
-Can view all patient records and medical procedure records Can create, update and delete medical procedure records associated with their patients
+Can view all patient records and medical procedure records<br>
+Can create, update and delete medical procedure records associated with their patients<br>

 2. Nurse:
-Can view all patient records and medical procedure records Can create new patient records and update existing patient records Can update medical procedure records associated with their patients
+Can view all patient records and medical procedure records<br>
+Can create new patient records and update existing patient records<br>
+Can update medical procedure records associated with their patients

 3. Admin:
-Can view all patient records and medical procedure records Can create, update and delete all patient and medical procedure records Can manage user accounts and assign roles to other users.
+Can view all patient records and medical procedure records<br>
+Can create, update and delete all patient and medical procedure records<br>
+Can manage user accounts and assign roles to other users.<br>